 - adults (18-64 years), at least 150 minutes per week of moderate aerobic activity or 75 minutes of strenuous activity (or equivalent combinations of the two) combined with anaerobic muscle-strengthening exercises to be performed at least twice a week

-- seniors (aged 65 and over), the indications are the same as for adults, with the warning to also carry out activities oriented towards balance to prevent falls.
+- seniors (aged 65 and over), the indications are the same as for adults, with the warning to also carry out activities oriented to balance to prevent falls.
 Those unable to fully follow the recommendations should exercise at least 3 times a week and adopt a lifestyle active adequate to your health conditions (read the Bufala)

 The recommended levels must be considered the minimum limit thanks to which you can obtain the greatest benefits for your health